Periods and harmonic analysis on spherical varieties: Scattering theory

 Therefore: and hence:

 If we set $v_i=$the characteristic function of $x_i J$ then the integrals appearing on the right hand side are precisely the norms $\Vert \Phi\Vert_{L^1_{v_i}}$.
-We complement this set of $v_i$'s with the characteristic functions of the $J$-orbits on the complement of $N_\Theta$, and then the statement of the lemma is true. \end{proof}
+We complement this set of $v_i$'s with the characteristic functions of the $J$-orbits on the complement of $N_\Theta$ (there are only finitely many such since we are in the rank one case with $\mathcal Z(X)=1$), and then the statement of the lemma is true. \end{proof}